MatrixAge/remer/README.md

 ### How to use

-add this in html head:
+add this to html head:

 `<meta name="viewport" content="width=device-width, initial-scale=1, maximum-scale=1, user-scalable=no">`